Foxy-no/GESF3/README.md

 Install GESF3 directly from Universal Updater.<br>
 The app is now installed, you can launch it from the Homebrew Menu.

+Important: Before using the app you are supposed to manually create 3 folders:
+- `sdmc:/3ds/GESF3/`
+- `sdmc:/3ds/GESF3/input/`
+- `sdmc:/3ds/GESF3/output/`

 ## Usage

 1. Use GodMode9 to put the save files that you want to convert inside the input folder: